bookgames/master-programming-fundamentals/README.md

 7. Do not study it all at once, but make it part of your day, for example, 3 hours a day as a constant thing in addition to what you are studying.

 ## Finalist
-- This content is private and has been collected by me for personal use.
-It may become public at a later date, but that decision has not been made yet.
-I will evaluate the possibility of sharing it with the public in the future.
-- Feel free to explore the repository and use these resources to enhance your programming skills.
-Contributions and suggestions are welcome to make this repository even more valuable for the programming community.
+- Contributions and suggestions are welcome to make this repository even more valuable for the programming community.

 ## Getting Started